westerndigitalcorporation/zbdbench/README.md

 Benchmarks
 ----------

-All fio benchmarks are setting the none scheduler by default.
+All fio benchmarks are setting the none scheduler by default if the iodepth is 1.

-fio_zone_write
+## fio_zone_write
   - executes a fio workload that writes sequential to 14 zones in parallel and while writing 6 times the capacity of the device.